 Self-dealing by Student Groups is strictly forbidden.
 Self-dealing includes, but is not limited to, payment for goods and services provided by any member or relative of any member of the sponsoring group, any member or relative of a member of a Student Group which regularly cosponsors (defined as four events or more in the past two semesters) events with the sponsoring group, or past members of the Student Group.
 The SBA Treasurer may grant an exception to this rule only when the exception is requested in writing before the goods and services are provided and only when compelling reasons justify the approval of the request.

 Student Groups are forbidden from spending more than the amount in the Student Group’s account so as to cause an overdraft.
 If a Student Group ever overdrafts their account, the Group’s allocation in the following year will be penalized.
 Overdraft amounts are deducted from the Student Group’s budget allocation in the following year at a ratio of two to one.
 For example, an overdraft of $1 would result in the following year's budget allocation being reduced by $2.
+Exceptions may be made on a case-by-case basis.
 This penalty may be appealed as provided in Section 8.7.

 8.4.
 Student Group Record Keeping

 8.4.1.
 The Treasurer shall encourage all Student Groups to maintain a ledger of expenses, disbursements, and income.
 Expense reports will aid Student Groups in managing their allocations, donations, and expenses, allowing groups to better use their budget and prevent overdraft of their accounts.
 These ledgers will also aid Student Groups in their current year budgets to include the actual costs of the events they held or sponsored, as required by Section 126.96.36.199.